The status quo is immensely overrated and grassroots movements are incredibly underrated. Allow me to elaborate.

 This week, I will make my very first journey to Asia.
 As I googled, “What to wear in Tokyo,” (it’s rain season), an intriguing article immediately captured my attention.
 Japanese minister: High heels for women at work are ‘occupationally necessary and appropriate’.
 Picture that emoji with the monocular.
 That’s my face right now.

 The challenge to this status quo, commonly held worldwide, was accentuated personally as I mentored a young woman over coffee one Saturday morning.
 This woman was seeking support surrounding presenting at work, and how to develop the required confidence to do so, especially given that English was her second language.
-I could relate, as I had similar stage-fright throughout high school and college, and can vividly recall my voice quivering as I participated in my all-Spanish classes during my semester abroad in Ecuador.
-I shared with her some tips and tricks, namely practice, stepping outside of your comfort zone, seeking more opportunities to give presentations, and finding a native speaker to continuously practice the language with.
+I shared with her some tips and tricks that I had employed while living in South America, where Spanish was my second language.

-Similarly, Cuddy’s study (Dr. Seuss here) shows that we are more confident when our legs are widely spread, not crossed.
+Similarly, Cuddy’s research shows that we are more confident when our legs are widely spread, not crossed.
 I therefore try not to wear a dress when attending a big meeting, so that I can disseminate my message confidently, and also take up my fair share of the boardroom table, as opposed to limiting myself by squeezing into a corner with my legs crossed and my notebook on my lap.
-I make a point to spread everything (yes, including my legs – everyone else in the room is man-spreading, so it’s only fair).
 It makes a difference.
 Try it sometime.

 Women in Mumbai substantiate the KuToo movement, opining that wearing heels is like “subjecting your feet to slavery”.
 I take this quote literally and symbolically.
-Not only are heels downright uncomfortable; dictating that a woman wear these shoes to the office could be considered a manner of stripping her of basic human rights.
+Not only are heels downright uncomfortable; dictating that a woman wear these shoes to the office strips her of basic human rights.

-We have the power to change this, and so much more.
+We have the power to change this issue, and so much more.
+“That’s just the way things are done” should never be an acceptable response.
 Challenge the status quo and effect change.
 No movement is too small.
 If you can change one human’s way of seeing things, that’s enough.